JacobWalkerGitHub/JacobWalkerGitHub.github.io/terms.md

 ### 5.1 Your Content Ownership
 You retain all ownership rights to the content you post on Nect, including posts, photos, videos, comments, and other materials ("User Content").

-### 5.2 License Grant to WalkerDev
+### 5.2 License Grant to WalkerTech
-By posting User Content on Nect, you grant WalkerDev a worldwide, non-exclusive, royalty-free, transferable, sublicensable license to:
+By posting User Content on Nect, you grant WalkerTech a worldwide, non-exclusive, royalty-free, transferable, sublicensable license to:
 - Use, reproduce, modify, adapt, and publish your User Content
 - Display and distribute your User Content within the App and on our marketing materials
 - Create derivative works based on your User Content